 Your core includes:

-Your core also includes the diaphragm and muscles of the pelvic floor.
-I also consider the gluteal muscles as core muscles.
+Your core also includes your diaphragm, muscles of the pelvic floor, hip flexors, and gluteal muscles.

-Theoretically, if your muscles around the low back are weak, your body will rely more on passive structures, including ligaments — the tissue that connects bone to bone — as well as the spinal bones or discs, which lie between the spinal bones, for stability, which can cause pain.
+Theoretically, if your muscles around the low back are weak, your body will rely more on passive structures for stability, including ligaments — the tissue that connects bone to bone — as well as the spinal bones or discs which lie between the spinal bones.
+This can cause pain.